zyield/DataAnalysisBitcoin/README.md

 This api labels one or more BTC addresses

 ## Free API
-Send a wallet address or a batch of addresses and the method will return the type of a wallet.
+Send a wallet address or a batch of addresses and the method returns the type of the requested wallet(s).
 For example: Cold storage, Main exchange etc.
 ```
 https://bitcoin-wallet-classifier.herokuapp.com/
 ```